grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 #### Option two - use a helper class

-We can address the issue #2 of the above list (i.e. the necessity to change multiple places when the comparison logic of product names changes) by moving the comparison operation into a helper class, say, `ProductName` as a static helper method and make it a single place that knows how to compare product names.
+We can address the issues #1 and #2 of the above list (i.e. the necessity to change multiple places when the comparison logic of product names changes) by moving the comparison operation into a helper method of a helper class, say, `ProductName` and make this static method a single place that knows how to compare product names.
 This would make each of the comparisons scattered across the code look like this:

 ```csharp
 if(ProductName.Equals(productName, productName2))